CabarrusCo/Laserfiche-Workflow-Web-Services-API-Examples/README.md

 + Javascript to PHP
 + Python watchdog for monitoring folders.

+All these example are Windows Test Server to Windows Test Server only.
+Other special considerations may have to be made depending on.

++ What type of Auth system you use for the Workflow Web Services(If Any)
++ Restructing certain aspects of cURL in certain examples.

 Each example will be a separate irectory and each directory will have it's own README.md file.

 ### Examples we would love to see added